SpocWiki/_public/schema.org/predicate/Relations/has/has_actionable_feedback_policy.md

 - [ #has/_actionable_feedback_policy :: CreativeWork, URL ] or
 - [ has_actionable_feedback_policy :: CreativeWork, URL ]

-For a &lt;a class="localLink" href="/NewsMediaOrganization"&gt;NewsMediaOrganization&lt;/a&gt; or other news-related &lt;a class="localLink" href="/Organization"&gt;Organization&lt;/a&gt;, a statement about public engagement activities (for news media, the newsroom�s), including involving the public - digitally or otherwise -- in coverage decisions, reporting and activities after publication.
+For a &lt;a class="localLink" href="/NewsMediaOrganization"&gt;NewsMediaOrganization&lt;/a&gt; or other news-related &lt;a class="localLink" href="/Organization"&gt;Organization&lt;/a&gt;;
+A statement about public engagement activities (for news media, the newsroom�s), including involving the public - digitally or otherwise -- in coverage decisions, reporting and activities after publication.

 Relation describes that:
 [ #has_/domain  :: NewsMediaOrganization, Organization ]
-( #has_/name :: is_actionable_feedback_policy )
+( #has_/name :: has_actionable_feedback_policy )
 ( #has_/range :: CreativeWork, URL )

 [ #is_/sub_property_of  :: publishingPrinciples ]